COVID: What we know about the omicron variant | DW | 26.11.2021

 Belgium became the first European country to confirm the presence of the new variant in a traveler returning from Egypt to Belgium.

-Another traveler, who had been in South Africa, was diagnosed with B.1.1.529 in Hong Kong.
+Another traveler, who had been in South Africa, was diagnosed with the new variant in Hong Kong.

-And there is one case of B.1.1.529 in Israel.
+And there is one case of omicron in Israel.
 Two other people there are waiting for their diagnoses to be confirmed.
-The one person who has been confirmed as having B.1.1.529 had just returned to Israel from Malawi.
+The one person who has been confirmed as having the virus had just returned to Israel from Malawi.
 All three people were vaccinated.

+Hundreds more are awaiting COVID test results at the Amsterdam airport as passengers from two flights from South Africa arrived after the Dutch government announced it was banning all air travel from the country earlier on Friday.

-While the number of mutations in the Spike protein is not an exact indication of how dangerous a new variant is, it does suggest that the human immune system may find it harder to fight the new variant.
-There are indications that B.1.1.529 can escape an immune response, leaving us at a greater risk.
+While the number of mutations in the spike protein is not an exact indication of how dangerous a new variant is, it does suggest that the human immune system may find it harder to fight the new variant.
+There are indications that omicron can escape an immune response, leaving us at a greater risk.

-Dr Ulrich Elling, a molecular biologist at the Institute of Molecular Biotechnology in Vienna — a laboratory that specializes in sequencing the coronavirus and detecting new variants — said the first estimates indicate the new variant "might be 500% more infectious than Delta."
+Dr Ulrich Elling, a molecular biologist at the Institute of Molecular Biotechnology in Vienna — a laboratory that specializes in sequencing the coronavirus and detecting new variants — told DW that the first estimates indicated the new variant "might be 500% more infectious than delta."

 Infections with the new variant are not necessarily more severe than infections with previous variants.
 But there are signs that the new variant spreads faster and that that may now put national health systems under a greater strain, faster.